 (4) The operator must not submit a safety case before the operator and the Minister have agreed on the scope of any validation required to be provided in respect of the facility.

-[Regulation 35 amended in Gazette 30 Dec 2011 p.
+[Regulation 35 amended: Gazette 30 Dec 2011 p.
 5549.]

 36. Minister may request more information